 3 — Remove repository.

-- Priority.
+Priority.
 The priority of the operation.
-Tasks in the queue are executed in descending order of priority.
+Tasks in the queue are processed in descending order of priority.
 GIJ plugin internally uses the following priorities for operations:

 24 — Manual reindex.

 10 — Remove repository.

 When a sub-repository (a repository inside an integration) is pushed into the queue – it gets the priority of the base (i.e. – integration) request +1.

 - TimeToStart.
 The “Unix time” for the operation start.
 The operation will be executed no earlier than the specified time.
 This is used by the "Webhook sleeping" feature.

 "Task skipping" feature

 The "Task skipping" feature guarantees that each operation for every repository will be queued only once.
 This prevents queue flooding if the incoming indexing requests arrive too often to be processed in time.

 When a task is queued, GIJ looks for that type of task and repository ID in the queue.
 If there is no such task in the queue — the new task is simply placed in the queue.